- Published on

 }

-- The tester then performed a double check to make sure that the current user was now an
+- I then performed a double check to make sure that the current user was now an

 adminuser. - The response from the website confirmed the modification.